PercussiveRepair/nyum/_recipes/char_siu_bao.md

 ---

-> Spoon one tablespoon of the prepared pork filling into the centre of the dough.
+> Spoon one tbsp of the prepared pork filling into the centre of the dough.
 Gather up the edges and press to seal in three.
 >
 > ![](bao_folding.gif)
 >